 In my above video, expert hand saw maker Tom Calisto goes into detail on refurbishing an antique Simonds back saw that I bought several years back.
-Tom teaches classes at Roy Underhill’s The Woodwright’s School, and he is a contributing writer for both Fine Woodworking Magazine and Popular Woodworking Magazine.
+Tom teaches classes at my school and at Roy Underhill’s The Woodwright’s School, and he is a contributing writer for both Fine Woodworking Magazine and Popular Woodworking Magazine.

 Before he refurbished the hand saw, I asked Tom to take some time to talk about hand saw types, hand saw teeth, parts of hand saws, and what to look for and avoid when buying antique hand saws.

-This is valuable (and rarely covered) information that I also wrote about in great detail in my hand saw buying guide (HERE) but I’m including some very important points from it below, that more-or-less follow what Tom talks about in the video.
-Tom and I filmed this free tutorial video after we finished filming an upcoming DVD on building an 18th century style panel saw, that is based on the John Kenyon hand saws that were found in Benjamin Seaton’s famous tool chest.
-Click here if you want me to email you when the DVD/Digital Download is released later this year.
+This is valuable (and rarely covered) information that I also wrote about in great detail in my hand saw buying guide (visit it here) but I’m including some very important points from it below, that more-or-less follow what Tom talks about in the video.
+Tom and I filmed this free tutorial video after we finished filming the DVD “Building an 18th Century Panel Saw with Tom Calisto”, that is based on the John Kenyon hand saws that were found in Benjamin Seaton’s famous tool chest.

 Finding and restoring antique hand saws can be extremely enjoyable, affordable, and fairly simple when compared to other woodworking hand tools (like hand planes).
 I love the satisfaction I get from restoring neglected antique saws.
 In this wood hand saw article I show the steps to restore an antique hand saw.
 But first I’ll talk about different hand saw types and the five specific hand saws that you’ll need to buy to get started in traditional woodworking: dovetail saw, carcass saw, tenon saw, rip hand saw, and cross-cut hand saw.
 There are 3 hand saw characteristics that are important for woodworkers to understand: (1) Hand Saw Type, (2) Saw Tooth Shape, and (3) Saw Tooth Count.
 I’ll briefly summarize these hand saw characteristics below, and also share (4) Parts of a Hand Saw :